cntools/cnfa/README.md

 ```

 Then it goes and calls a callback function, the `CNFACBType cb` parameter.
 This can feed you new frames, or you can pass frames back in.
+`framesp` is the size of one channel of the output buffer in samples.
+If there are multiple channels they should be interleaved i.e. L:R:L:R...
+`framerp` is the size of one channel of the input buffer in samples.
+Works the same way as the output buffer.
+You can obtain the number of input/output channels from `sd->channelsRec` and `sd->channelsPlay` respectively.

 ```C
 void Callback(struct CNFADriver* sd, short* out, short* in, int framesp, int framesr)